-The Difference between Inpatient and Outpatient Treatment Facilities
+The Difference between Inpatient and Outpatient Addiction Treatment Facilities

-When people need treatment for a substance use disorder, they have various options to choose from.
-The most basic types of care are divided into inpatient and outpatient treatment options.
+When people need treatment for a substance use disorder, they have various rehab options to choose from.
+The most basic types of addiction treatment are divided into two main categories: inpatient rehab and outpatient rehab.

 What Is Inpatient Drug and Alcohol Rehab?